Yuri (Doki Doki Literature Club!)

-Yuri (ゆり) is a fictional character in the 2017 video game Doki Doki Literature Club!
+Yuri is a fictional character in the 2017 video game Doki Doki Literature Club!
+(DDLC).
 She is a shy girl and someone romantically interested in the protagonist of the game.
 Described as both a dandere and kuudere, she is a member of the literature club, and a frequent rival to fellow member Natsuki.
 Her self-harm tendencies become more pronounced due to the game's antagonist Monika influencing the in-game files, which culminates in her stabbing herself to death after confessing her love for the protagonist.

-Her mental illness, particularly her secretive struggles with major depressive disorder and self-harm tendencies, have received commentary from critics, with one writer identifying her death as one of the most shocking moments in a video game.
-Another discussed how it contrasted Sayori's "intelligent" depiction of mental illness, with others stating that her behavior later in the game was out of character compared to her behavior in the beginning, which was likely in part due to Monika's meddling.
+Her mental illness, particularly her secretive struggles with major depressive disorder (MDD) and self-harm tendencies, have received commentary from critics.

 Concept and creation

 Yuri was created for Doki Doki Literature Club! by Dan Salvato.
 She is a shy girl who loves reading books and making tea, and someone who is romantically interested in the game's player character.
 As the game progresses, signs of her mental illness become more evident, including her obsession with the player character, exhibiting self-harm tendencies and concealing her cutting with long sleeves.
 She also displays signs of co-dependency.
 These traits become more severe due to Monika's interference with the video game and Yuri's files.

 When designing the cast of Doki Doki Literature Club!, Salvato created stock characters based on anime archetypes that were given Japanese names to emphasize a pseudo-Japanese atmosphere.
 Salvato began to recognize the "reality" behind Yuri and the others in the game.
-He sought to connect with the characters, and thus explored their "insecurities and realistic personality traits."
+He sought to connect with the characters, and thus explored their "insecurities and realistic personality traits".
 He noted that Yuri was influenced by the depression those in his life suffer from.

 Due to Salvato's lack of artistic skills at the time, he created the designs of Yuri and other characters in a free anime-creation program, which were used in a test version of the game.
 Salvato recognized that a product of such quality would not satisfy potential players, so he made a request to his friend, a translator for Sekai Project, for sketches of school uniforms and hairstyles for the characters.
 Salvato then handed initial visual development over to Kagefumi, who left the project very early on.
 After Kagefumi's departure from the project, Salvato contacted the freelance artist Satchely, who created the final character sprites over the course of the following few months.
 Yuri's sprite was created in several parts to give the poses more variety.